 State law requires that Medicaid, and all policies of health or industrial insurances, cover telehealth services to the exact extent, as the equivalent services provided in-person.

-On May 27, 2015, Nevada enacted legislature allowing the state to join the Interstate Medical Licensing Compact, expediting a pathway to licensure for qualified physicians, wishing to practice telemedicine in multiple states.
+On May 27, 2015, Nevada enacted legislation allowing the state to join the Interstate Medical Licensing Compact, expediting a pathway to licensure for qualified physicians, wishing to practice telemedicine in multiple states.

 Nevada requires that all health care practitioners providing telemedicine services, first obtain a patient’s informed consent, prior to commencing service — the method by which, has yet to be defined.